 Joint replacement surgery dramatically relieves pain in people with severe arthritis of the hip or knee, and this benefit appears to last for at least three years.
 However, it may take up to one year before the benefits of joint replacement surgery become fully apparent.

 For more information about joint replacement, see appropriate topic reviews.
 (See "Patient information: Total knee replacement (arthroplasty) (Beyond the Basics)" and "Patient information: Total hip replacement (arthroplasty) (Beyond the Basics)".)

 Cartilage grafting — Surgery may be used to graft new cartilage cells into damaged regions of cartilage.
 The benefits of cartilage grafting in arthritic joints are being studied.
 Cartilage grafting is likely to be most practical when the cartilage damage is confined to a very small area that is surrounded by normal cartilage.
-Current techniques are not helpful for people with large areas of thin or absent cartilage.
+Existing techniques are not helpful for people with large areas of thin or absent cartilage.

 WHERE TO GET MORE INFORMATION